juxor/afaq/markdown/append12.md

 would be privatised, dissenters could only experiment if they could afford it **and** accepted the legal system based on capitalist property rights (and, of course, survive the competition of capitalist companies within the capitalist framework).
-As we have argued in sections [B.4](secB4.html) and [F.3why** should we have to **pay** the stealers of the earth for the privilege to life our own lives?
+As we have argued in sections [B.4](secB4.html) and [F.3](secF3.html) **why** should we have to **pay** the stealers of the earth for the privilege to life our own lives?
 Caplan, in effect, ignores the barriers to experimentation in his system while distorting the anarchist position.

 ## 5 How would anarcho-capitalism work?